 PFR believes that these trainings are key to preventing future conflict in Rwanda; to empowering individuals to take part in the creation of a bright, peaceful future; and to making hope, unity, and reconciliation contagious in every part of Rwanda.

+To date, 350 people in 7 administrative sectors, and counting, have completed RJ training led by PFR.
+The training sessions will continue for two years.
 A full curriculum on the principles and practice of RJ, carefully designed to deliver the message in a clear, concise way, guides each session.
 Participants in the sessions discuss the nature and causes of conflict; the role of sin in conflict; ways to prevent and resolve conflict; the impact of conflict; the role of reconciliation in conflict; and RJ as a successful approach to peaceful living.
 In closing each session, participants are assigned to a committee representing each administrative sector.
 These committees serve as mediating bodies for any conflicts that arise in that sector, fostering community dialogue and cooperation.
 PFR keeps in touch with these committees to monitor progress and to evaluate the realization of RJ among people all over Rwanda.

-torative Justice Training Participants
+Thoughts from Restorative Justice Training Participants

 Speciose BATAMURIZA